somikdatta/D-CoderS_Hackathon_Template/README.md

 Navigate to backend folder run the command <npm i>
 Navigate to frontend folder, run the command <npm i>

-Run the backend with the command <npm start> / <nodemon server.js>
-Run the frontend with the command <ng serve -o>
+Run the backend with the command "npm start" or "nodemon server.js" Run the frontend with the command "ng serve -o"

 ### Team Members